usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-1.rst

 ----------

 You have now run your first Plugin Task in Dioptra.
-Next, we’ll add **inputs and outputs** to our Plugin Task so you can parametrize your Entrypoints.
+Next, we'll add **inputs and outputs** to our Plugin Task so you can parametrize your Entrypoints.